-- Provide work spaces and complementary amenities that are aligned with the unique needs of creative and new economy businesses. - Create high-density housing that serves families with young children. - Mix uses to promote collaboration and communication among businesses, residents, and the community. - Incorporate innovative adaptive reuse techniques and sustainable practices to build new structures, retrofit existing structures, and reduce impervious surfaces. - Locate a neighborhood green of minimum 3/4 acres on Randolph Hills Shopping Center property.
+Provide work spaces and complementary

+- amenities that are aligned with the unique needs of creative and new economy businesses. - Create high-density housing that serves families with young children. - Mix uses to promote collaboration and communication among businesses, residents, and the community. - Incorporate innovative adaptive reuse techniques and sustainable practices to build new structures, retrofit existing structures, and reduce impervious surfaces. - Locate a minimum 3⁄4 acre neighborhood green on the Randolph Hills Shopping Center property.

-Area 4: Nicholson Court
+5.5.4 Area 4: Nicholson Court

-Light industrial and commercial uses, including a Ride On bus parking facility, Barwood Taxi headquarters, a storage warehouse and Nicholson Plaza, a retail shopping center, are in this 16.7-acre area zoned IL1.0 H-50.
+Light industrial and commercial uses, including a Ride On bus parking facility, Barwood Taxi headquarters, a storage warehouse and Nicholson Plaza, a retail shopping center, are in this 16.7-acre area zoned I-L1.0 H-50.
 Nicholson Plaza, which is a traditional strip shopping center, represents the prior Light Industrial I-1 Zone that permitted retail and office uses by right.